pcanas/chicago-oejp/index.md

      alt="Scatter Out Of Business"
      style="float: center; margin-right: 20px; width:500px;" />

-But we can still see that areas with a lower income have a higher rate of going out of business.
+The slightly lower average time for low income neighborhoods might be due to the higher rate of inspections that ended with the result "Out of Business".
+The plot to the right shows that restaurants fail more often in low income areas.
+In poorer neighborhoods running a profitable restaurants seems to be harder.

 <div style="clear: both;"> </div>